Fourqui/tv/countries/world-latin-america/0_all-logos-mosaic-lam.md

-🌎 World - Latin America
+🌍 World - Latin America
 ===============

-🛠 Right-click on a logo and copy the image address to get the direct url or click to open.
+🛠 Right-click on a logo and copy the image address to get the direct url or click to open

-🔗 The links will update automatically when I update a logo, unless the name has changed.
+🔗 The links will update automatically when I update a logo, unless the name has changed

-♻️ You might need to refresh your app/device or clear cache to force in an update.
+♻️ You might need to refresh your app/device or clear cache to force in an update

-📐 The logos have a max-width of 512px and have been optimized for smallest filesize.
+📐 The logos have a max-width of 512px and have been optimized for smallest file size

-🖤 The logos are created specifically to work on dark backgrounds.
+🖤 The logos are created specifically to work on dark backgrounds

-💾 __Combined file size = 1,3mb__  |  📅 __Last update: February 19 2021__
+💾 Combined file size = 1,3mb  |  📅 Last update: March 2 2021

-### 🎨 __70 Logos total__  |  💎 __17 HD Logos__
+🎨 __70 Logos total__  |  ✨ __17 HD Logos__

+*This mosaic view is only updated periodically.*
 | ![cine-canal] | ![cinemax] | ![cnn-en-espanol] | ![discovery-home-and-health] | ![discovery-home-and-health-hd] | ![discovery-home-and-health-hz] |
 |:-:|:-:|:-:|:-:|:-:|:-:|
 | ![discovery-kids] | ![disney-channel] | ![disney-junior] | ![disney-xd] | ![disney-xd-hd] | ![fox-channel] |